 In practice, limitations were found in the range of effects that were achievable in the original development timescale (7 months) with the combination of the two tools.
 Some of the hairstyles did not render well in the animation stage and compromises had to be made to find the most acceptable combination of available features.
 Further development work is ongoing to address these limitations, focusing on suitable graphical tools for modifying the stored faces prior to animation.
 Of course, allowing such a refinement stage implies sufficient time between enrolment and the initial therapy session, which is ultimately a clinical decision.
-In any case, the level of accuracy that is needed to create the appropriate level of realism is an open question, and outside the scope of the original study.
+In any case, the level of realism is an open question, and outside the scope of the original study.